USEPA/epanet-manual/docs/input_keywords.rst

 **Definitions:**

   DIMENSIONS
-    provides the X and Y coordinates of the lower-left and upper-right corners of the map’s bounding rectangle.
+    Provides the X and Y coordinates of the lower-left and upper-right corners of the map’s bounding rectangle.
 Defaults are the extents of the nodal coordinates supplied in the [COORDINATES] section.

   UNITS
-    specifies the units that the map’s dimensions are given in.
+    Specifies the units that the map’s dimensions are given in.
     Default is NONE.

   FILE
-    is the name of the file that contains the backdrop image.
+    Is the name of the file that contains the backdrop image.

   OFFSET
-    lists the X and Y distance that the upper-left corner of the backdrop image is offset from the upper-left corner of the map’s bounding rectangle.
+    Lists the X and Y distance that the upper-left corner of the backdrop image is offset from the upper-left corner of the map’s bounding rectangle.
 Default is zero offset.